 Heart Muscle Disease

 DCM, or dilated cardiomyopathy, is the most common form of heart muscle disease.
 With DCM the muscles degenerate and begin to wear thin.
 That thinning decreases the heart’s ability to contract and pump blood, and leads to congestive heart failure.
-DCM in dogs is irreversible but can be controlled through medications available through your board-certified dog cardiologist.
+DCM in dogs is most commonly irreversible but can be managed through medications and potentially a change in diet with the guidance of your board-certified dog cardiologist.

 Because They’re Part of the Family